teodororicciardello/kubernetes-the-hard-way/docs/03-compute-resources.md

 ```
 Retrieve the GroupId from the output of the command, we will refer to it as $SG_ID in the following instructions.

-By default in AWS, VMs in SG cannot communicate each other, so first you need to create that allows internal communications:
+By default in AWS, VMs in SG cannot communicate each other, so first you need to create rule that allows internal communications:

 ```
 aws ec2 authorize-security-group-ingress --group-id $SG_ID --protocol all --source-group $SG_ID